archiivv/slots/README.md

 </br>
 I was surfing the internet the other day and realized a lot of free to play slot machines were very ugly looking.
 I decided I'd change that, and this is my best attempts at doing so.
 It also has a lot of fun cheats!
 </br></br>
-TO DO:</br></br>

-- add a main menu
-- add a disclaimer
-- (possible) force all emojis into apple emojis

 </div>